ragokan/bunicorn/docs/client/errors.md

 if (!createdTodo.success) {
   const error = createdTodo.error;
-  if (error instanceof BunicornValidationError) {
+  if (error instanceof HttpValidationError) {
     console.log("We got validation error", error.data![0]!.message);
   } else {
-    // This can be either not found error or default BunicornError. console.log("We got an error", error.message);
+    // This can be either not found error or default HttpError. console.log("We got an error", error.message);
   }
 }